Nuclear meltdown: Reactor design

 Although pressurized water reactors are more susceptible to nuclear meltdown in the absence of active safety measures, this is not a universal feature of civilian nuclear reactors.
 Much of the research in civilian nuclear reactors is for designs with passive nuclear safety features that may be less susceptible to meltdown, even if all emergency systems failed.
 For example, pebble bed reactors are designed so that complete loss of coolant for an indefinite period does not result in the reactor overheating.
 The General Electric ESBWR and Westinghouse AP1000 have passively activated safety systems.
 The CANDU reactor has two low-temperature and low-pressure water systems surrounding the fuel (i.e. moderator and shield tank) that act as back-up heat sinks and preclude meltdowns and core-breaching scenarios.
 Liquid fueled reactors can be stopped by draining the fuel into tankage, which not only prevents further fission but draws decay heat away statically, and by drawing off the fission products (which are the source of post-shutdown heating) incrementally.
 The ideal is to have reactors that fail-safe through physics rather than through redundant safety systems or human intervention.

 Certain fast breeder reactor designs may be more susceptible to meltdown than other reactor types, due to their larger quantity of fissile material and the higher neutron flux inside the reactor core.
 Other reactor designs, such as Integral Fast Reactor model EBR II, had been explicitly engineered to be meltdown-immune.
-It was tested in April 1986, just before the Chernobyl failure, to simulate loss of coolant pumping power, by switching off the power to the primary pumps.
+It was tested in April 1986, just before the Chernobyl disaster, to simulate loss of coolant pumping power, by switching off the power to the primary pumps.
 As designed, it shut itself down, in about 300 seconds, as soon as the temperature rose to a point designed as higher than proper operation would require.
 This was well below the boiling point of the unpressurised liquid metal coolant, which had entirely sufficient cooling ability to deal with the heat of fission product radioactivity, by simple convection.

 The second test, deliberate shut-off of the secondary coolant loop that supplies the generators, caused the primary circuit to undergo the same safe shutdown.
 This test simulated the case of a water-cooled reactor losing its steam turbine circuit, perhaps by a leak.

-Core damage events

-This is a list of the major reactor failures in which damage of the reactor core played a role: